Orasund/elm-cellautomata/README.md

 # Elm-CellAutomata
 Elm-CellAutomata is a packages that lets you write your own celluar automatas.

-**to get started, head over to CellAutomata.LifeLike**
+**To get started, head over to CellAutomata.LifeLike**

 If you never heard of a celuar automata (or Conways's Game of Life),
 checkout this neat little [simulator](https://ncase.me/simulating/model/).
 This should give you an idea what this package is about.

 When to use it:
-* to generate dynamic levels in your game.
+* To generate dynamic levels in your game.
-* for generative art.
+* For generative art.

 When not to use it:
 * A.I. behaviour.
 It is possible, but you will most likely get very frustrated